orbs-network/performance-benchmark/README.md

     * No impact from other virtual chains (eg. prefer not to share a dispatcher)
     * Number of nodes identical to the production scenario
     * Nodes reside in 4-6 popular AWS regions (EU, US, around 100 ms ping between them)
-    * AWS machine type is pre determined
+    * AWS machine type is predetermined
     * Code base for production (eg. without Info logs)

 2. Simulate client traffic